This Is What It’s Like Flying a Drone in the Eye of a Hurricane - Drone 360

 Battling Wind and Rain

 Most drone pilots don’t fly in winds over 15 mph as avoiding trees is tough enough in normal conditions.
-And even pilots who tempt high winds would never consider flying in rain—electronics and water don’t mix.
+And even pilots who tempt high winds would never consider flying in rain — electronics and water don’t mix.

 But Emfinger is obviously not most pilots.
 He was flying as heavy rain bands approached.
 Instead of some beast of a drone — an Inspire 2, perhaps — his quad of choice is the tiny Mavic Pro.

-Note: Editor’s Note: This article has been updated.
-It originally stated this was a potential first quadcopter flight in the eye of a hurricane.
-Readers have since pointed out footage from prior flights.